bmxdemo/bmxproject/logbook/postings/20170628_Acrylic/index.md

 The absorption was measured through the S12 parameters.
 The plots are below, accompanied by experimental photos.

-In the first plot, the two shorted OMTs were attached as closely as I could get them, but not taped together (Figure 1a).
+In the first two plot, the two shorted OMTs were attached as closely as I could get them, but not taped together (Figure 1a).
 This was compared against the 1/16th and 1/8th inch acrylic inserted between the two OMTs (Figure 1b).
+In the lower two plots, the same acrylic measurements plotted, but this time they are plotted against a gap of their respective widths, instead of against the two OMTs placed flat against each other.

 |Shorted OMT S12 measurement with/without acrylic|Zoom on interest area|
 |:---:|:---:|